googlecodelabs/migrate-python2-appengine/README.md

 > **NOTE:** These migrations are *only* for those with Python 2 (2.7) App Engine apps.
 > 1. *Python 3.x App Engine users*: You're *already* on the next-gen platform, so there's no need for you to be here unless you help 2.x developers migrate.
-> 1. *Python 2.5 App Engine developers*: to revive apps on the original 2.5 runtime, [deprecated in 2013](http://googleappengine.blogspot.com/2013/03/python-25-thanks-for-good-times.html) and [shutdown in 2017](https://cloud.google.com/appengine/docs/standard/python/python25), you must [migrate from `db` to `ndb`](http://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) before attempting these migrations.
+> 1. *Python 2.5 App Engine users*: to revive apps from the original 2.5 runtime, [deprecated in 2013](http://googleappengine.blogspot.com/2013/03/python-25-thanks-for-good-times.html) and [shutdown in 2017](https://cloud.google.com/appengine/docs/standard/python/python25), you must [migrate from `db` to `ndb`](http://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) and get those apps running on Python 2.7 before attempting these migrations.

 ## Prerequisites